MicrosoftDocs/memdocs/memdocs/configmgr/core/misc/user-experience-analytics-preview.md

 ## <a name="bkmk_uea_faq"></a> Frequently asked questions

-### Will my Endpoint Analytics data migrate if I move my Intune tenant to a different tenant location?
+### Will my Endpoint analytics data migrate if I move my Intune tenant to a different tenant location?

-If you migrate your Intune tenant to a different location, all data in your Endpoint Analytics solution at the time of the migration will be lost.
-Since endpoints report into Endpoint Analytics continuously, all events that occur post-migration will automatically upload into your new tenant location and reports will begin to repopulate assuming devices remain properly enrolled.
+If you migrate your Intune tenant to a different location, all data in your Endpoint analytics solution at the time of the migration will be lost.
+Because endpoints report into Endpoint analytics continuously, all events that occur post-migration automatically upload into your new tenant location and reports begin to repopulate, assuming devices remain properly enrolled.

 ### Why are the scripts exiting with a code of 1?